-3.115.3.116.
-Arrangements should be made for all officially published information and contact details for the media and the public to be made available on the organization's websiteweb site.

-3.116.3.117.
-Following a graded approach, Ffor more severe emergencies with significantly increased media and public interest, a specific emergency webpage should be made available. following a graded approach, to ease the updating process for the PIOs.
-This will also simplify and the availability of the information for the media and the public and will to-reduce the websiteweb site traffic as relevant information can be found more easily.
-The latter ensures the stability of the websiteweb site and therefore its availability.
-The emergency webpage should be prepared at the preparedness stage.

-3.117.3.118.
-The design of and arrangements for the use and activation of the emergency webpage should allow the PIO section, especially those PIOs responsible for online communication, to easily upload press releases, video statements, background information and other relevant official information without specific IT support and in a predefined format.

-3.118.3.119.
-Arrangements should be made to facilitate the incorporation of a specific section dedicated to addressing rumours and misinformation control on the emergency webpage.
-In parallel, rumours should also be addressed on social media with links to the web page where factual information is contained.

-3.119.3.120.
-Due to the nature of a severe emergency, the emergency webpage should have a very clear_a and lean design that supports usability and easy navigation.
-The use of colours and other design elements should be considered carefully to clearly differentiate it from any promotional content.

-3.120.3.121.
-The emergency webpage should be designed in a way that it is only displaysing officially published information on the emergency.
+- 3.116.
+Arrangements should be made for all officially published information and contact details for the media and the public to be made available on the organization's web site. - 3.117.
+For more severe emergencies with significantly increased media and public interest, a specific emergency webpage should be made available, following a graded approach, to ease the updating process for PIOs.
+This will also simplify the availability of information for the media and the public and will reduce the web site traffic as relevant information can be found more easily.
+The latter ensures the stability of the web site and therefore its availability.
+The emergency webpage should be prepared at the preparedness stage. - 3.118.
+The design of and arrangements for the use and activation of the emergency webpage should allow the PIO section, especially those PIOs responsible for online communication, to easily upload press releases, video statements, background information and other relevant official information without specific IT support and in a predefined format. - 3.119.
+Arrangements should be made to facilitate the incorporation of a specific section dedicated to addressing rumours and misinformation on the emergency webpage.
+In parallel, rumours should also be addressed on social media with links to the web page where factual information is contained. - 3.120.
+Due to the nature of a severe emergency, the emergency webpage should have a very clear, lean design that supports usability and easy navigation.
+The use of colours and other design elements should be considered carefully to clearly differentiate it from any promotional content. - 3.121.
+The emergency webpage should be designed in a way that it only displays officially published information on the emergency.
 It should not contain promotional content or content that could be considered inappropriate in light of the ongoing emergency.
 This webpage should not be accessible when there is no emergency that warrants the activation of the emergency webpage.
-It should be kept as a "dark" webpage, i.e. not visible for and accessible to the public during non-emergency times.

-3.121.3.122.
-The organization's websiteweb site, including the emergency webpage, should be hosted in a way that the server capacity is sufficient to manage the intense traffic to be expected in such situations.
+It should be kept as a "dark" webpage, i.e. not visible for and accessible to the public during non-emergency times. - 3.122.
+The organization's web site, including the emergency webpage, should be hosted in a way that the server capacity is sufficient to manage the intense traffic to be expected in such situations.
 The breakdown of the emergency webpage, making it unreachable for a longer period, may harm the organization's credibility and the public's trust in the emergency response as a whole.

-3.122.3.123.
+3.123.
 The activation of the emergency webpage should be part of relevant trainings.
 The server capacities should undergo regular and realistic stress tests.